rhysd/wain/README.md

 **Features:**

 - No unsafe code.
 Memory safety and no undefined behavior are guaranteed
-- No external crate dependencies
+- No external runtime dependency.
+It means no unsafe dependency and less binary size
 - Efficiency.
 Avoid unnecessary allocations and run instructions as fast as possible without unsafe code
 - Modular implementation.
 Binary format parser, text format parser, validator, executor are developed as separate libraries